 In the future, society would benefit from being more explicit about what the absolute values are, and we could treat them like we treat divinities – it would not hurt to have public buildings dedicated to such things, and lifetime pursuits spent in trying to realise them completely.
 If there was a priesthood of Truth, I think that would be a useful voice in our society – one that was not grounded in any earthly concern, but had a higher calling.

 I note that an all-powerful One God arises logically from any contemplation on the absolute of absolutes.
 The god of monotheism is a kind of mathematical necessity.
 And it is also natural to want to worship the ‘most powerful’ of the deities.
 Such a God will always stand at the top of a list of objects of veneration.
 But because the One God contains all qualities, it is problematic as an object of worship, for where does one direct the worship?
 We might kid ourselves, but the fact is that monotheisms all end up reflecting the nature of the society in which they emerge.
 I do not deny that One God exists, but that One remains above, ineffible, intangible and uninterested.
 For this reason, despite its popularity in some regions of the world over the last two thousand years, I don’t think the conception of a One God gives any useful practical guidance on how to run a society.

-An attempt to find the One God is possible on Earth through our realisation that Truth, Beauty and Love are her manifestations.
-The temples are already built in our houses of law, and our art galleries, and our churches (which represent their district’s distintive cultural manifestation of the absolute).
+On the other hand, an attempt to find the One God is possible on Earth, through our realisation that absolutes like Truth, Beauty and Love – all of which are her manifestations.
+Conveniently, many of the temples are already built in our houses of law, and our art galleries, and our churches (which represent their district’s distintive cultural manifestation of the absolute).